 To deal with unwanted email, some email servers refuse email with FROM addresses in a domain that comes from an unrecognized mail server.
 Email servers use the Sender Policy Framework (SPF), as defined in RFC 4408, to validate the hosts and domains that are allowed to send email.

 If you use SPF records, configure the SPF records to include all of Acquia's defined SPF records for mail servers as allowed senders for your domain.
-For detailed instructions on configuring SPF records, read this Acquia Knowledge Base article.
+For detailed instructions, see Configuring SPF records for domains on Acquia Cloud.
 Acquia does not currently support whitelisting of its mail server IP addresses, and these IP addresses can change at any time.
 Acquia supports only SPF whitelisting.

 Issues with emails sent by your Drupal website can be caused by one of two problems: